Washington Sea Grant Biennial Research Grant Competition

 Resilient Communities and Economies

-Nearly 7 out of 10 Washington residents live in the state’s 15 coastal counties, with the vast majority living in large Puget Sound urban centers.
+Nearly seven out of ten Washington residents live in the state’s 15 coastal counties, with the vast majority living in large Puget Sound urban centers.
 In contrast, the Pacific coast is characterized by small natural resource-based communities.
 Regional population and economic trends often put pressure on traditional maritime sectors, creating user conflicts and degrading environmental quality through practices such as shoreline armoring, water pollution and increased vulnerability to natural hazards.
 WSG supports natural and social science projects that help local communities and businesses, improve coastal management, encourage sustainable development and build resilience to hazards and climate change.

 Ocean Literacy and Workforce Development